andavies/andavies.github.io/_projects/jenny-smethurst.md

 I made the website, as well as taking care of the domain name purchase (the website address) and hosting (a place for your site to live).
 I also helped Jenny put together a successful Facebook advertising campaign.
 I took care of the technical details so that Jenny could get on with running her business.

 You can see the site [here](http://jennysmethurst.com).
 [Ed: this was made a few years back now.
-If I were making the same site today, it would be a [simple static site] (post to Jekyll blog)].
+If I were making the same site today, it would be a [simple static site]({{ site.baseurl }}{% post_url 2017-05-15-on-jekyll-wordpress-and-speed %})].

-If you're self-employed or a business owner who needs a quality website at a reasonable price, with no waffle or jargon, [contact me]({{ site.url }}/contact.html) for a no-obligation chat.
+If you're self-employed or a business owner who needs a quality website at a reasonable price, with no waffle or jargon, [contact me]({{ site.baseurl }}/contact.html) for a no-obligation chat.